Sonic Grade: C+

 The most serious fault of the typical Half-Speed Mastered LP is not incorrect tonality or poor bass definition, although you will have a hard time finding one that doesn’t suffer from both.

-It’s Dead As A Doornail sound, plain and simple, a subject we discuss in greater depth here.
+It’s Dead As A Doornail sound, plain and simple.

 And most Heavy Vinyl pressings coming down the pike these days are as guilty of this sin as their audiophile forerunners from the ’70s and ’80s.
 The average Heavy Vinyl LP I throw on my turntable sounds like it’s playing in another room.
 What audiophile in his right mind could possibly find that quality appealing?
 But there are scores of companies turning out this crap; somebody must be buying it.